 That’s right, binaural beats – sounds of varying frequencies that, when played in each ear, supposedly produces a sort of “resonant frequency” in the center of the brain that can actually induce a specific mental state.
-The evidence for this interesting brain artifact comes from published research at the MIT Press and Scientific American., the University of California, and discussed in publications like the
+The evidence for this interesting brain artifact comes from published research at the Scientific American., the University of California, and discussed in publications like the MIT Press and

 If you want to try this phenomenon for yourself and you have an Android, you can.
 The goal with the apps I’m going to review in this article is to play those frequencies long enough to induce your brain toward that desired mental state.

 If you’re ready to try this out, I highly suggest you first download my favorite app, Binaural Beats Therapy.
 This app consists of 7 preset frequency configurations that will play a carefully modulated tone in each ear, in order to produce the desired mental state that you choose in the main menu.

 The display screen while the tone is playing is fairly boring – just flashing dots on the screen or the entire screen may flash different colors.